magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-row-builder.md

 ### `maxRowsMsg`

-The message selector of an element which appears when the max number of rows has exceeded.
+The message selector of an element which appears when the max number of rows has been exceeded.

 **Type**: Integer